-The Pediatric Hematology/Oncology Program at The Cancer Institute of New Jersey provides comprehensive, state-of-the-art care for children and adolescents with cancer and blood disorders.
-Care is provided by a multidisciplinary team of subspecialists.
-A team of physicians, nurses, social workers, and child life therapists tends to all aspects of care for the patient and family.
+The Pediatric Hematology/Oncology Program provides comprehensive, state-of-the-art care for children and adolescents with cancer and blood disorders.
+Care is provided by a multidisciplinary team of subspecialists including physicians, nurses, social workers, nurse navigators, and child life specialists who tend to all aspects of care for the patient and family.
 In addition, there are full-time teachers on staff, so children can stay current with their schoolwork while receiving treatment.

 Care is provided in a comfortable setting designed specifically for young children and adolescents, with laboratory, pharmacy and transfusion services on site.
 Patients who need to stay overnight are admitted to the Pediatric Hematology/Oncology unit at the Bristol-Myers Squibb Children’s Hospital at Robert Wood Johnson University Hospital.
 Our pediatric hematologists/oncologists also provide care at Monmouth Medical Center, an RWJBarnabas Health facility, in Long Branch, New Jersey.

-The LITE Program at the Cancer Institute of New Jersey provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
+The LITE Program at Rutgers Cancer Institute of New Jersey provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
 The successes in the treatment of childhood cancer have led to increasing survival rates.
 Survivors may be at risk for developing problems (late effects) from the life-saving cancer treatments they received (chemotherapy, radiation, and surgery) since the treatment not only gets rid of the cancer, but also damages healthy tissues/cells.

 Our physicians work with the Bristol Myers Squibb Children’s Hospital at Robert Wood Johnson University Hospital’s Pediatric Advanced Comprehensive Care Team (PACCT) Program which is a unique program that addresses end of life issues and is an integral part of the Pediatric Hematology/Oncology Program’s “total” commitment to patient/family care.
 Physicians, nurses, counselors who have care for these children from initial diagnosis and subsequent treatments continue to be the individual professionals that care for them at home through the palliative care services program.